 As a CCTV expert/engineer, whenever you’re requested to provide some consultation on ways to position CCTVs in a certain environment, how would you go about doing it?

-I have spoken to a couple of CCTV installers and talked to them about the possibility of securing a factory environment via cctv video surveillance.
-They would request for a site visit after which they would provide a quotation / cost on what it takes to install multiple CCTVs on multiple locations.
-Photo by unusualimage.
+I have spoken to a couple of CCTV installers and talked to them about the possibility of securing a factory environment via CCTV video surveillance.
+They would request for a site visit after which they would provide a quotation/cost on what it takes to install multiple CCTVs in multiple locations.

 I then asked the CCTV engineer: What can I expect from the entire CCTV installation?
-Any available documents for me to go through before making a decision to proceed or no?
+Any available documents for me to go through before making a decision to proceed or not?